IzzySoft/ext3undel/doc/readme.txt

 Calling either script with the parameter "--help" will reveal this information.

-After successfully installing the package, more information can also be found calling "man rolf" and "man ralf".
+After successfully installing the package, more information can also be found calling "man gabi" and "man ralf".

 ===============================================================================